madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

       - Input: ".jpg" image file
       - Output: edges from the Canny Edge Detection algorithm
     - Function2: "my_mpht" that implements Masking and P-Hough Transform to get line and line-coordinates.
-      - Input: ".jpg" image file, masking coordiantes, and edges output from ("my_ced") Canny Edge Detection algorithm
+      - Input: ".jpg" image file, masking coordinates, and edges output from ("my_ced") Canny Edge Detection algorithm
       - Output: co-ordinates for all the lines detected by P-Hough Transform and consequently "m-slope" and "b-intercept" parameters
     - Function3: "my_fld" that implements drawing final lines and adding transperency
       - Input: ".jpg" image file and co-ordinates of all the lines detected by P-Hough Transform